nrwl/nx-workshop/docs/lab9/LAB.md

     </details>

+    ⚠️ Notice how we didn't have to update the imports in the API.
+The `move` schematic took care of that for us!

 9. Trigger a build of both the store and the API projects and make sure it passes
 10. Inspect the dependency graph
 11. Inspect what changed from the last time you committed, then commit your changes